Leema-Krishna-Murali/path-fm/README.md

 ## Features
 - Trains faster with improved average benchmarking performance compared to the original Midnight-12K model (~3 days to train using 1×8×H100)
-- Streams data from Hugging Face; no need to download any data in advance (TCGA-12K is approximately 12 TB)
 - Supports single‑GPU up to multi‑node training with FSDP
 - Robust resuming from last checkpoint functionality if training gets interrupted
 - Weights & Biases (wandb) logging for monitoring/tracking model training
+- Optionally stream data from Hugging Face so no need to download any data in advance (TCGA-12K is approximately 12 TB)

 # Installation